 But if you’re trying to write 1,500 words about [how to sew a button], you’ll throw off your reader.
 People don’t want to slog through useless, fluffy content to get their questions answered.
 If the search query only requires 500 words to answer it – then just write 500 words.
 Especially since…

 Shorter content can and does position.

-The top result for [how to restart a Fitbit versa] is a scant 94 words:
+The top result for [how to restart a Fitbit] is a scant 94 words:

-The content length should depend on the user query and what your reader needs to see.
+In fact, the content length depends on the user query and what your reader needs to see.

 Throw your assumptions out the window.